openEOPlatform/documentation/federation/backends/minimal_profile.md

 ## Mandatory endpoints

-In the openEO API, all endpoints are optional and discoverable, except for the basic capabilities and versioning endpoints: https://api.openeo.org/#tag/Capabilities https://api.openeo.org/#tag/Capabilities/operation/connect
+In the openEO API, all endpoints are optional and discoverable, except for the basic capabilities and versioning endpoints:

+https://api.openeo.org/#tag/Capabilities

+https://api.openeo.org/#tag/Capabilities/operation/connect

+[Authentication](https://api.openeo.org/#section/Authentication) is also mandatory, but this profile does not define a specific method.
+We highlight that openID connect + PKCE is one of the only standardized and secure methods that are available.

-These are the endpoints that are required by this profile:
+Next to those elements, these are the endpoints that are required by this profile:

 ```